ManyakRus/crud_generator/README.md

 The crud_generator application is designed to automatically generate source code files in golang language to perform CRUD operations.
+A completely ready-made microservice is created that can be launched immediately.

 For each table in the Postgres SQL database, files will be created to perform crud operations: create, read, update, save, delete (or delete + restore) files are generated:
-1. model - struct structure with all fields from the database, and gorm + db + json annotations Tables with fields in the database must be created manually in advance.
+1. table - struct structure with all fields from the database, and gorm + json annotations Tables with fields in the database must be created manually in advance.
    The code generator will find all the tables and their fields in the database and use them.
+2. model - struct structure, including table, with crud operations functions
-2. db - files for performing crud operations, exchange with the database, as well as files with tests
+2. crud - files for performing crud operations, exchange with the database, as well as files with tests
 3. grpc server - files for performing crud operations over the network, using the GRPC protocol, as well as files with tests